Buffalo shooter targeted Black neighborhood, officials say

 “This individual came here with the express purpose of taking as many Black lives as he possibly could,” Buffalo Mayor Byron Brown said at a news conference Sunday.

-The manifesto, posted online, outlined a racist ideology rooted in a belief that the United States should belong only to white people.
+The lengthy statement attributed to Gendron outlined a racist ideology rooted in a belief that the United States should belong only to white people.
 All others, the document said, were “replacers” who should be eliminated by force or terror.
 The attack was intended to intimidate all non-white, non-Christian people and get them to leave the country, it said.

-It wasn’t immediately clear why Gendron had traveled about 200 miles (320 kilometers) from his Conklin, New York, home to Buffalo and that particular grocery store, but investigators believe Gendron had specifically researched the demographics of the population around the Tops Friendly Market, the official said.
+Gendron traveled about 200 miles (320 kilometers) from his Conklin, New York, home to Buffalo to commit the attack, police said.
+Investigators believe Gendron had specifically researched the demographics of the population around Tops Friendly Market, the official said.

 He conducted reconnaissance on the area and store the day before the shooting, Gramaglia said.